AG-Epp/Somatic-mutation-analysis-of-Welwitschia-mirabilis/README.md

   	- counting intra-individual somatic variants using a custom awk script

-   	- analysis of count and variant positin ata using R
+   	- analysis of variant counts and inter-variant distances using R

 It is currently not possible to include the entirety of the files and data to run this analysis in full, however intermediate files are given for R processing, and the main data processing and file usage is detailed below.